The SEO Sales Funnel

 This is especially important to consider when building a solid content strategy.
 Putting the right content in the right place has the potential to significantly affect your bounce rate and conversion rate.

-But, how do you even start to organize content and determine what should go where?
+But, how do you even start to organize seo content and determine what should go where?
 Let’s take a look.

 Building an SEO sales funnel: